Copycat Levain Bakery Chocolate Chip Cookies

 7. Bake for 8-10 minutes.
 They won’t look cooked, but I swear they’ll finish baking on the tray.

-8. Leave the cookies to rest on tray for 15-20 minutes.
+8. Leave the cookies to rest on the tray for 15-20 minutes.
 They need the heat from the tray to finish baking.
 After that, you can transfer them to a wire rack to cool completely.

-Tips for The Best Levain Bakery-Style Cookies
+Tips for Perfect Levain Bakery Cookies

 • Use cold butter or chill the dough - cold butter means cold dough, so they won’t spread on the tray.
 That said, you can chill the portions before baking, too.

-• Bake in batches - these babies don’t spread too far but they’re still huge.
+• Bake in batches - these babies don’t spread too far, but they’re still huge.
 So it’s best to bake in batches of 4.

 • Trust the bake time - they won’t look done and they’ll be pretty raw in the middle, but they’ll set up on the hot tray.
 So don’t be tempted to cook them for longer.